A Study Course

 Afterward you have two options:

 - Stay together as a whole group.
 This works especially well if you are a small group of seven or less participants.
 Read each section together allowing for brief comments and questions during, and a longer discussion after each section.
-Watch the other 8 min. video Encroaching Seas - the Marshall Islands (8min.) between the 2nd and 3rd section.
+Watch the 8 min. video Encroaching Seas - the Marshall Islands (8min.) between the 2nd and 3rd section.

 - Divide the participants into three groups.
 This works well with a larger group or a minimum number of 6 participants.
 Each group will study a different section and create a poster that contains the essential content of the section.
 The poster can consist of words or pictures or both.
 Then, with the help of the poster, each group will teach their studied impact of climate change to all the participants and lead a short discussion on the topic.
 (The suggested discussion questions may be used.)
 Reserve enough time at the end of class for these presentations and discussions.
-Watch the 8 min. video Encroaching Seas - the Marshall Islands right after the group work, before the presentations.
+Watch the 8 min. video Encroaching Seas - the Marshall Islands after the group presentations.

 Remember to bring poster boards, crayons, and markers to class.